ultrasphere-dev/ultrasphere-harmonics/README.md

 ### Hyperspherical Harmonics Expansion of voxelated 3D Stanford Bunny projected onto 4D Sphere

 A ray is emitted from a certain point to each direction on a 3D unit sphere and the points before the most far intersection point are treated as `1` and the others are treated as `0`.
 The shape is projected onto a 4D unit sphere using stereographic projection and expanded using hyperspherical harmonics and quadrature on a 4D unit sphere, using the similar method as in [Bonvallet2007] and [Hosseinbor2013].
 (Not identical, as Least-squares method is not used here to make it simpler, etc.)

+Points are randomly sampled in $[-1, 1]^3$ and points are plotted if and only if the approximated radius is greater than `threshold` which defaults to `0.5`.

 ```shell
 uv run ultrasphere-harmonics expand-bunny-4d